UncleSocks/CyBlog/cyblog/content/posts/pixie-powershell.md

 ### Connecting with Abuse IP DB APIv2

 The PS script uses Abuse IP DB's APIv2 but we need to specify the HTTP parameters: URI, Method, Headers, and Body (Query) [`1`].
-The script sends a GET request to `https://api.abuseipdb.com/api/v2/check` with the API key as the authentication, while specifying the accepted format to be JSON.
+The script sends a GET request to `https://api.abuseipdb.com/api/v2/check` with the API key as the authentication, while specifying the accepted format to be JSON [`2`].
 The script will then query each IP address from the `.txt` file using a For-Loop.

 ```
 $headers = @{